 My Experience With Bufo Alvarius

 A group of four close friends and I met up with a shaman experienced in Bufo and Kambo.
 Two of our group decided to do Kambo, a different type of frog secretion that is placed into your body through cuts or burns.
 It is an extremely powerful, draining, and exhausting physical cleansing and purging of your body.
-I decided to pass on Kambo this time around, and maybe forever.
+I decided to pass on Kambo this time around, and maybe forever after seeing how brutal the ceremony was for my two friends.
 Who knows.
 The bufo, on the other hand, I was all in.

-The effects were immediate and intense.
-The trees in front of me started blending into spirals and fractals.
+The psychedelic effects were immediate and intense.
+The trees in front of me started blending into liquid spirals and fractals.
 These were the sharpest and most vivid visuals I’ve ever experienced.
+It truly felt like for a brief few seconds, every part of my brain had unlocked and I was able to see everything.
 My body started feeling weightless, and with my last conscious physical action, I saluted to my friends, signaling that I’d see them on the other side.

 I slowly fell to the ground as the shaman gently helped my body float comfortably onto the grass.
 The world exploded into colors and shapes.
 The best way I can describe what happened is I just became part of all of those colors and shapes.
 I lost all physical control of my body and just blended into what I was seeing or imagining.
 I can’t even remember if my eyes were open or if this was all going on in my head.